 Team Training and Exercises

-The Emergency Core Team, the Emergency Planning and Preparedness Team, and the Threat Assessment team will participate in training and exercises to support this plan.
+The Executive Policy Group, the Emergency Management Team, and the Emergency Management Auxiliary Team meet regularly and participate in training and exercises to support this plan.

-Minimum Requirement: All team members will successfully complete the on-line course, IS-100.HE Introduction to the Incident Command System, ICS-100 for Higher Education (http://training.fema.gov/EMIWeb/IS/IS100HE.asp)
+Minimum Requirement: All team members must successfully complete the on-line course, IS-100.HE Introduction to the Incident Command System, ICS-100 for Higher Education (http://training.fema.gov/EMIWeb/IS/IS100HE.asp)

-Tabletop Exercises and Drills: Enactment of critical incidents and emergencies will be conducted for the purpose of testing:
+Tabletop Exercises and Drills: Enactment of critical incidents and emergencies are conducted for the purpose of testing:

 - Utility of the Emergency Operations Plan

 Frequency: The trainings will be scheduled at the discretion of the team chairs, but will occur at least annually.